 In the initial session, it is important to the counselling process that some rules are set and a commitment is made by all to stick to these rules.
-Important rules include: no name calling, all emotions are to be treated as valid, and degrading or abusive language will not be tolerated.
+Important rules include no name calling, and all emotions are to be treated as valid.
+Certainly, degrading or abusive language will not be tolerated.

 It is also necessary for healing to begin, to establish that the extramarital affair has ended.
-If it is still occurring, the couple is not ready for therapy.
+If it is still occurring, you are not ready for therapy.

-Your counsellor will explain what you can expect from counselling.
+I will explain what you can expect from counselling.
 It is important to know that healing is a process, and that time and commitment are both necessary.
 You may feel frustrated that the process is slower than you would like.
-With each step that you take, and with each day, week, and month that goes by, your understanding of the affair, and more importantly, of yourself, will change.
+With each step that you take, and with each day, week, and month that goes by, your understanding of the affair will change.
+More importantly, your understanding of yourself will change.

-It is important for you to know that your relationship can make it through this, but it is just as important to know that you may make the decision to separate.
-This is not at all meant to be discouraging, but it is essential for you to be fully aware that you both have choices throughout this process.
+It is important for you to know that you can make it through this.
+However, it is just as important to know that you may make the decision to separate.
+This is not at all meant to be discouraging.
+However, it is essential for you to be fully aware that you both have choices throughout this process.

 An important factor in your healing will be your ability and willingness to reflect on your responsibility for the deterioration of your marriage.
 If you do not believe that you have done anything to contribute to the breakdown of your marriage, this will be a major stumbling block in the therapeutic process.

 This is a challenging aspect of the process, but self-reflection and ownership of your behaviours will be a necessary key component of your own healing.
 It will call for you to be honest with yourself and to be vulnerable.
-Your therapist will be empathetic and compassionate during this difficult process to help you through it.
+Rest assured, I will be empathetic and compassionate during this difficult process to help you through it.

 Disclosure and expectations

-The affair will most likely need to be dealt with prior to dealing with the relationship.
-Full disclosure will likely be expected by the partner who is hurt, which would mean that there will be many questions requiring answers.
+You will need to deal with the affair, prior to dealing with the relationship.
+Your spouse will expect full disclosure.
+This would mean that there will be many questions requiring answers.

-The client needs to be prepared to discuss the affair, which will include hearing how that experience was for the partner they have hurt.
-This is something that a lot of offending partners will feel very uncomfortable about, but it is a necessary step towards the goal of reconciliation.
-Again, your counsellor will be there to support you both through this challenging process.
+You need to be prepared to discuss the affair, which will include hearing how that experience was for your partner.
+This is something that a lot of offending partners will feel very uncomfortable about.
+However, it is a necessary step towards the goal of reconciliation.
+Again, I will be there to support you both through this challenging process.